andre-st/dotfiles/GAMING.md

 ### Good

-- looks nice, good form factor, good weight, solid/sturdy body (I don't like the large handheld mode size of the original switch amd loose joycons)
+- looks nice, good form factor, low weight, solid/sturdy/single unit body (I don't like the large handheld mode size of the original switch and wobbling joycons (although easier to change/repair and improved with OLED model))
-- silent (Switch has a fan but I never noticed it)
+- silent, device-fan not noticable
 - thousands of games, AAA titles, not smartphone games (some available though)
 - price (best handheld for the money)
 - easy eshop ecosystem